 In fact, gastric bypasses not only make your stomach smaller and hence easier to fill, but they make the bowel to ‘mistrust’ any sugar ingested, causing you a sort of allergic reaction to it, with sudden sweats and general malaise that will warn you against consuming sugary snacks and eventually condition you to steer clear from them!
 And what happens if patients do their homework so diligently that they reach operation day with a body mass of 30 or just slightly over?
 That’s the surgeon’s dilemma, of course, but it is advisable to operate anyway, so that the yo-yo effect is averted.
-Afterwards, patients are advised to follow a fitness regime to tone their muscles and re-absorb the excess skin: if this is relatively easy in young people, older patients may have to be referred to the plastic surgeon after they have lost fifty-sixty kilos, one or two years later, most commonly for a tummy tuck.
+Afterwards, patients are advised to follow a fitness regime to tone their muscles and re-absorb the excess skin: if this is relatively easy in young people, older patients may have to be referred to the plastic surgery specialist after they have lost fifty-sixty kilos, one or two years later, most commonly for a tummy tuck.
 You could also get cosmetic procedures like breast reduction and uplift.
 Many of these medical centers are equipped with the latest technology and software including https://patientnow.com/industry-leading-emr-for-plastic-surgeons/.